 Strategy #1: Know Why You Want to Be Debt-Free

-The benefits of paying off the plastic are obvious: Your credit rating will go up, and you'll no longer be snowed under by scary bank statements.
-But identifying the deeper, more personal reasons driving you will help ground you in your goal.
+The benefits are obvious: Your credit rating will go up, and you'll no longer get scary bank statements.
+But identifying the deeper, more personal reasons driving you will help.

 Start by asking yourself, “What’s important to you about being debt-free?” says Saundra Davis, a financial coach and executive director of Sage Financial Solutions in Pinole, California.
 "How will your financial life become more focused?”

 Let’s say your primary aim is to get closer to buying your dream home in the next five years.
-Figure out your deeper MO: Does owning a home represent security?
+Does owning a home represent security?
 Something to call your own?
 A place your children can return to no matter where they are in the world?
 Knowing what erasing debt really means to you gives it more meaning.
-The financial sacrifices will come easier, and you'll be motivated to keep your repayment plan going.

-The old photo-in-the-wallet trick really works: Having a visual on hand that represents financial freedom can keep your mojo from flagging.
+The old photo-in-the-wallet trick really works: Having a visual on hand that represents financial freedom can keep you motivated.
 "It's a mental reminder of why you’re setting limits on your spending," explains Olivia Mellan, a Washington, D.C.-based money coach, psychotherapist and co-author of the book “Money Harmony: A Road Map for Individuals and Couples.”

-To bring this trick into the digital age, make the background image on your desktop or cellphone a snapshot relating to your goal—maybe of the beach in Bali you're dying to visit one day or the sweet two-bedroom condo in a better part of town.
-If you need multiple motivation boosts at once, create a Pinterest board of “Money Goals” with captions reminding you what each means to you.
+Make the background image on your desktop or cellphone a snapshot relating to your goal — maybe of the beach in Bali you're dying to visit one day.
+Create a Pinterest board of “Money Goals” with captions reminding you what each means to you.

 Strategy #3: Track Everything

-Maintaining close tabs on what you save and what you spend doesn't sound like anyone's idea of a fun way to pass the time.
-But knowing that you're sticking to your plan and seeing your debt decrease month by month is hugely inspiring and will power your resolve.
+Maintaining close tabs on what you save and what you spend doesn't sound fun.
+But knowing that you're sticking to your plan and seeing your debt decrease month by month is hugely inspiring.

-How exactly should you keep track?
-There's no right way.
 Resources like Vertex42 and PowerPay offer personal finance spreadsheet templates as well as handy credit card payoff calculators.
-Budgeting apps or even online resources from your bank can keep you better apprised of your progress by helping you track expenses, payments and deposits.
+Budgeting apps or online resources from your bank can help you track expenses, payments and deposits.

-No matter how you choose to do your tracking, set up appropriate check-in points (daily, weekly, monthly or quarterly), so you can hold yourself accountable, measure your progress and make adjustments if needed.
-When you can see your spending habits laid out before you, you'll feel inspired to keep at it, and it’ll be much easier to pinpoint where you need to make changes.
+Set up check-in points (daily, weekly, monthly or quarterly), so you can hold yourself accountable, measure your progress and make adjustments.
+When your spending are habits laid out before you, it’ll be much easier to pinpoint where you need to make changes.

-As you track your spending, add in notes to help you monitor your feelings about each purchase, says Mellan, who also recommends maintaining a handwritten spending diary for that purpose.
+As you track your spending, note how you feel about each purchase, says Mellan, who also recommends maintaining a handwritten spending diary.
 (Think: “I treated myself to fro-yo because I’ve had a hard week.”)
-Reflecting on the emotions behind your spending and how the purchases make you feel can shine a light on any unhealthy money patterns holding you back.
+Reflecting on the emotions behind your spending can reveal unhealthy money patterns.

 Strategy #4: Celebrate Small Milestones

 Made an extra payment last month?
 Passed the halfway point paying off one card?
-Congrats—now give yourself props.
-Acknowledging small successes celebrates the hard work you're doing and gives you something to look forward to every time you reach a milestone.
+Congrats — now give yourself props.
+Acknowledging small successes gives you something to look forward to every time you reach a milestone.

-Rewarding yourself can mean anything from giving yourself a silent high-five to treating yourself to a mini-splurge like a latte, spa session or cocktail with a friend.
 “I always tell people not to be afraid to enjoy themselves, because if you just focus on throwing every dollar toward a pay-down goal, you’ll be miserable and you’ll probably give up,” says Mazuzan.
-No matter how tight your budget is, there's room for some kind of indulgence, and it's important for quality of life too, he says.

 Strategy #5: Stop Beating Yourself Up

-In other words, you’re far from the only one with a personal balance sheet problem.
-And even if you follow your plan to a perfect T, at some point, it’s almost guaranteed that you'll have occasional slip-ups, either via last-minute emergency expenses or a moment of weakness while out window shopping.
+In other words, you’re not the only one with a balance problem.
+And it’s almost guaranteed that you'll have occasional slip-ups, either via last-minute emergency expenses or a moment of weakness.

-When it occurs, don’t let guilt devour you and don't put yourself down.
-Remind yourself that no one is perfect and then take a moment to reevaluate your plan.
+Don’t feel guilty and don't put yourself down.
+Remind yourself that no one is perfect and then reevaluate your plan.
 Do you need more outside support?
 Should you adjust your timeline or pay-down amount?
 Are you truly ready to tackle your debt?
-In the end, course-correct, cheer yourself on for what you have accomplished and keep going, says Mazuzan.
+Course-correct, cheer yourself on and keep going, says Mazuzan.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.